OllieUK/ServarrDock/README.md

 ## Getting Started

 To set up and configure ServarrDock, follow the detailed instructions in the [INSTALL.md](./INSTALL.md) file.
-Setup involves configuring both `docker-compose-infra.yml` and `docker-compose-media.yml` files according to your network and security preferences.
+Setup involves configuring the `docker-compose-infra.yml`, `docker-compose-media.yml`, and `docker-compose-ui.yml` files according to your network and security preferences.

 After setup, manage your services via the Heimdall dashboard and the domain you have configured.